diptavo/MultiSKAT/README.md

+# About

+MultiSKAT provides a generalized framework for performing rare-variant based tests of associations with multiple phenotypes, correcting for any relatedness among  individuals.
+Many published methods (e.g. GAMuT, MSKAT, MAAUSS, MK-FM) can be viewed as a special case of MultiSKAT with certain specific choice of kernels.
+In addition, MultiSKAT includes a set of omnibus tests that can aggregate results over a multiplicity of kernels, producing robust results.

 # MultiSKAT `v(1.0)`
 MultiSKAT is an R-package focused at rare-variant analysis of continuous multiple phenotype data.
 This project contains the R-codes/functions (including an example dataset) to carry out the MultiSKAT tests.
 Please note that this package is still under some developement.
 Any questions or bug-reports should be mailed to **diptavo@umich.edu**